ilkkamtk/hybridisovellukset/Week2/schemas-resolvers.md

 ## Step 1 - Tag schema

+1. Create a new branch `schemas` with git.
-1. Create a new schema file `tag.graphql` in the `src/api/schemas` folder.
+2. Create a new schema file `tag.graphql` in the `src/api/schemas` folder.
-2. Add a new type definition for `Tag` based on the return type of `fetchAllTags` in `tagModel.ts`:
+3. Add a new type definition for `Tag` based on the return type of `fetchAllTags` in `tagModel.ts`:
     ```graphql
     type Tag {
-      tag_id: ID
       etc...
     }